Unveiling the directional network behind the financial statements data using volatility constraint correlation: Introduction

-In \cite{vc1,vc2,vc3}, we introduced volatility constrained correlation (VC correlation) method, which enables us to determine the directionality of influence, a key feature that could not be determined by only applying standard correlation analysis techniques.
-In \cite{vc1}, we determined the directionality of influence between Japanese Nikkei 225 stock index and other financial markets.
-In \cite{vc2}, we applied VC correlation to daytime and overnight return and confirm the amplification of negative correlation between them and consistency with causality of time.
-Moreover, we applied VC correlation to biological data, where gene regulation interactions are identified by VC correlation with high accuracy \cite{vc3}.
+However, there are many examples of datasets in finance in which standard correlation metrics cannot detect the directionality of the correlation (i.e., causality).
+To solve this directionality problem, Ochiai and Nacher \cite{vc1,vc2,vc3} introduced the volatility constrained correlation (VC correlation) method, which enables us to determine the directionality of influence, a critical feature that cannot be determined by applying only standard correlation analysis techniques.
+The directionality of influence between the Japanese Nikkei 225 stock index and other financial markets is determined \cite{vc1}.
+VC correlation was applied to daytime and overnight returns, confirming the amplification of the negative correlation between them and consistency with the time causality \cite{vc2}.
+Moreover, VC correlation was also used to analyze biological data and to predict gene regulatory interactions with high accuracy \cite{vc3}.

-Here, we determine the direction of influence among the five major accounting variables by using data-driven Volatility Correlation (VC) technique from the accounting data of 2321 firms from 1990 to 2018 listed on Tokyo Stock Exchange.
-The observed directionality network of accounting variables enables us to observe for the first time the direction of influence between accounting variables, which can be used to suggest investment strategies as well as in financial operations management.